 It’s unlikely you’ll stumble upon Kuumba du Falafel by accident.
-Tucked away on the ground floor of a highway-side building in Shibuya, its sole identifier is a cardboard sign in the window.
+Tucked into the ground floor of a highway-side building in Shibuya, its sole identifier is a cardboard sign in the window.

 Nonetheless, it looks like the secret’s out.
-The modest lunch counter’s seven or eight bar stools were packed shortly after opening for lunch, with hungry patrons squeezed in for the chance to taste Kuumba’s fresh, refined take on the Middle Eastern staple food.
+The modest lunch counter’s seven or eight bar stools were packed shortly after opening for lunch, with hungry patrons squeezed in for the chance to taste Kuumba’s fresh, refined take on its namesake Middle Eastern staple food.

-It’s modestly-sized, but the floor-to-ceiling windows let in plenty of light and make the restaurant feel much bigger than it is.
-If you’re familiar with the falafel as street food, the prices seem a little big, too.
-But while Kuumba’s larger portions aren’t cheap—a hearty falafel rolex replica sale plate is ¥1,580—their lunch set is a good deal at only ¥1,000 for a half-size falafel sandwich and small bowl of lentil soup (available from 11:30am-2:30pm, Tuesdays to Sundays).
+Kuumba is modestly-sized, but floor-to-ceiling windows let in plenty of light and make the restaurant feel much bigger than it is.
+If you’re familiar with the falafel as humble street food, the prices seem a little inflated, too.
+But while Kuumba’s larger portions aren’t cheap (a hearty falafel plate is ¥1,580) their standard lunch set is only ¥1,000 and includes both a half-size falafel sandwich and small bowl of lentil soup (available from 11:30am-2:30pm, Tuesdays to Sundays).

-While the meal is being prepared, my server delivers a “paper” plate made of china and gleaming cutlery.
-It’s a nice addition that signals the haute departure from panerai replica sale the low-brow falafel you may be more familiar with.
+While the meal is being prepared, my server delivers a faux-paper plate made of china and gleaming cutlery.
+It’s a nice addition that signals the haute departure from the standard falafel you may be familiar with.

-The soup arrives first, a hot bowl of garlicky lentil broth cut through with earthy cumin and onion.
-It’s surprisingly thin for lentil soup, but with a warm, buttery taste.
-A small pile of sunken lentils add a nice texture when mixed with the soup.
+My soup arrives first, a hot bowl of garlicky lentil broth cut through with earthy cumin and onion.
+It’s surprisingly thin for lentil soup, but with a warm, buttery taste, and a small pile of sunken lentils add a nice texture when mixed with the broth.

-While there’s a lot to see, some of the best bits are hidden inside.
-The pickled purple cabbage has good crunch and a nice sour tang, complemented by some unexpected but welcome capers.
-There’s a good helping of hummus, which doesn’t overpower but adds a great texture to the sandwich and plays well with the lacing of cool, creamy tahini.
+There’s a lot to look at, but the best bits are hidden inside.
+Pickled purple cabbage has a good crunch and tanginess, complemented by some unexpected but welcome capers.
+A generous scoop of hummus doesn’t overpower but adds a great texture to the sandwich and plays well with a lacing of cool, creamy tahini.
 The pita bread is soft and thin, but with enough substance to keep it from getting soggy.

-Surprisingly, the falafel balls aren’t the focus replica watches sale here.
+Surprisingly, the falafel balls aren’t the focus here.
 They’re well done—small, with a nice crunch that melts into a soft, chewy center—but they aren’t the star of the sandwich.